nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should preserve user data when the program is restarted or updated.
+6. Should support both 32-bit and 64-bit operating systems.
+7. Should be backward compatible with previous versions of AddressBook.
+8. Should respond to user input within 1 second.
+9. Should have all features and commands documented.
+10. Should be easily usable by a non-technical user (i.e. a person with no prior programming experience).
+11. Should gracefully handle incorrect user input and return friendly error messages to the user.

 ## Appendix D : Glossary